dsaglam94/SCSS_Responsive_Movie_API/README.md

 - Have a random film suggestion

 > update 26.04.2022
+> update 27.04.2022
 > Now user can:

 - Get a random movie suggestion with a trailer and related infos
+- filter the search keywords and find the movies according to their 'title', 'genre' and 'rating'

 ### The challenges I've come across so far